-These web pages outline a series of guiding principles that will clarify the restarting process.
+These web pages outline a series of guiding principles that clarify our restarting process as it was originally implemented, and as it has evolved throughout the pandemic.

 - Protect the health and safety of everyone associated with the University: students, faculty, staff and community members.